7 Easy Steps to Paint Bathroom Cabinets without Sanding!

 Step-by-Step Guide to Painting a Cabinet without Sanding

-Take off the door handles, pulls, and knobs by unscrewing them from the cabinet doors and drawers.
+Using a screwdriver or drill remove the door handles, pulls, and knobs from the cabinet doors and drawers.
 You might want to save these to use again or if you’re on a really tight budget try spray painting them!
+Remember to label or mark everything so reassembling is easier.

 Take off the cabinet doors by gently unscrewing them from the cabinet frame.